People

 Ruby Bhatti is a highly successful Solicitor with over 27 years’ experience in the legal field, and over 21 years’ experience of various Non-Executive Directorships.
 Her other Non-Executive roles include a social enterprise company, Carlisle Business Centre (CBC) and its charity arm ACL Ltd. She is also a Director of Yorkshire Arise Ltd, a unique company that has four social enterprise companies working together in Bradford on key projects.

-Dr Andrew Daly-Smith
+Professor Andrew Daly-Smith

-Dr Andy Daly-Smith is a reader in physical activity and healthy childhood.
+Professor Andy Daly-Smith is a reader in physical activity and healthy childhood.
 He leads the Wolfson Centre for Applied Health Research healthy Childhood theme.

 His research focuses on the design, development and evaluation of behaviour change interventions for physical activity and health in children.
 Born in Bradford as a Research Director on the Sport England funded Join Us: Move Play programme.